 About The Daily Mile

-The goal of The Daily Mile is to improve the physical, social, emotional and mental health and wellbeing of our children – regardless of age, ability or personal circumstances.Read on below
+The goal of The Daily Mile is to improve the physical, social, emotional, and mental health of kids – regardless of age, ability, or personal circumstances.Read on below

-The Daily Mile is a social and physical activity where children run, jog or roll – at their own pace – in the fresh air with friends.
-Children can occasionally walk to catch their breath, if necessary, but the goal should be to run or jog for the full 15 minutes.
-Currently, over three million children worldwide are benefiting from The Daily Mile.
-Our goal is to see The Daily Mile in every elementary school in America so all our nation’s young children stay active and healthy!
+The Daily Mile is a physical activity initiative designed for kids by kids.
+The idea is simple.
+Kids go outside with their parents or teachers to run, jog, walk, or roll for 15 minutes each day.
+Over three million children worldwide are benefiting from The Daily Mile.
+Our goal is to see The Daily Mile in every elementary school, daycare, preschool, and homeschool in America so our nation’s kids stay active and healthy!

-Here’s why your class or school should sign up today …
+Here’s why your organization should join the movement …

-Students improve their physical, mental , emotional, and social health.
+Kids improve their physical, mental, emotional, and social health.

-Schools experience the all the benefits of The Daily Mile without spending any money.
+Organizations experience all the benefits of The Daily Mile without spending any money.
 It’s Free!

 Teachers can teach with less class interruption as students return from The Daily Mile more focused and eager to learn.